Pygmy hanging parrot: Conservation status and future implications

 According to the IUCN Red List, the pygmy hanging parrot is classified as Least Concern.
 Since the species rates of decline are unlikely to exceed the 30% threshold in three generations, and it has a large unfragmented habitat range exceeding 20,000 km², it does not meet the criteria for Vulnerable.

 However, Loriculus exilis has a suspected decreasing population trend due to habitat degradation and trapping.
-Newer data shows that Sulawesi, Buton and Kabaena Islands’ forests are becoming increasingly fragmented, which may cause important stressors in this birds population growth overtime.
+Newer data shows that Sulawesi, Buton and Kabaena Islands’ forests are becoming increasingly fragmented, which may cause important stressors in this birds population growth over time.

 The species is listed under Appendix II of CITES (Convention on International Trade in Endangered Species) meaning they are not in imminent danger but may be at risk of becoming so if its international trade is not strictly regulated.

 Due to their crypticity, rarity and small size, many population variables remain unknown, such as number of mature individuals versus reared young and number of subpopulations.
 Thus, conservation actions proposed include population surveys, monitoring at key sites, protection of primary lowland forest, and the use of remote sensing to track habitat loss.
 This can help update Loriculus exilis conservation status, and increase local legislation and awareness programs.

 Although more knowledge about this species is valuable, it is important to keep in mind challenges that are associated with conducting studies on it.
 In fact, in captivity, due to their high energetic lifestyle and specific dietary needs, they were found to refuse to eat food and hum themselves out within hours.
 Finding solutions to these hurdles, might be challenging but are crucial if we want to learn more about their physiological needs and responses.